cargo-bins/cargo-binstall/docs/ipv6-dns-remediation.md

 > identifier** (e.g. `fe80::1%en0`). `hickory-resolver`'s
 > `system_conf::read_system_conf()` cannot parse the `%en0` zone suffix, fails the
 > **entire** system-config load, and discards the working IPv4 nameserver alongside it.
-> binstall then falls back to encrypted public DNS (Cloudflare/Google over
+> binstall then falls back to public DNS (Cloudflare/Google), preferring encrypted
+> transports (DoT/DoH over TCP, then DoQ/DoH3 over UDP) and dropping to **plain UDP/TCP**
-> QUIC/H3/TLS/HTTPS), which restrictive networks do not reliably allow, so resolution
+> as a last resort — none of which restrictive networks reliably allow, so resolution
 > fails completely.

 A previously-considered change — switching `LookupIpStrategy::Ipv4AndIpv6` →